 After numerous investigations could not prove the guilt of aluminum, it was acquitted for the first time in the 1990s.
 It could continue to be used for the treatment of drinking water, in the household and of course in traffic engineering.

 But now the case could be opened all over again.
 Italian scientists from the Catholic University in Rome have found a new connection between Alzheimer and discovered aluminum.
-Pasquale de Sole’s working group has pre-buttoned a storage protein in the human body that primarily stores iron, but can also be linked to other metals.
+The working group around Pasquale de Sole has pre-buttoned a protein in the human body that primarily stores iron, but can also be linked to other metals.

 The results can now be read in the current issue of the specialist magazine “Clinical Biochemistry” – and could once again steer Alzheimer’s research in a completely new direction.